-It is well-known that the octonions cannot have a matrix representation - because the matrix product is associative, the multiplication of octonions cannot be represented by multiplication of matrices.
-It is clearly possible to represent the product of two octonions by a matrix-vector product, representing the left octonion by a matrix and the right octonion by a column vector.
-Therefore, although the polar decomposition as presented in Theorem 1 will work, the correspondence with the polar decomposition of linear algebra, as presented in Section 5, cannot, because it is not possible to construct matrices that will represent the octonion factors.
+It is well-known that the octonions do not have a matrix representation (because the matrix product is associative, matrices cannot represent the multiplication of octonions).
+Therefore the correspondence between the polar decomposition presented in this paper and the polar decomposition of linear algebra, as presented in Section 5, cannot be valid.

 We present an example, and as in the case of the examples presented earlier for biquaternions, this example may be verified numerically using [12, function: polar].
-At this point we introduce additional notation for the octonion basis elements, using i, j, k as before for biquaternions, and l, m, n, ofor the further four needed to complete the 7-dimensional octonion basis.
-Since there are multiple possible multiplication tables for the octonions, we state in Table 1 the multiplication table being used.
+At this point we introduce additional notation for the octonion basis elements, using i, j, k as before for biquaternions, and l, m, n, o for the further four needed to complete the 7-dimensional octonion basis.